 Father: Gheeorghe Hagi

-Joining the likes of Tom and Paul Ince, and Steve and Alex Bruce, Ianis Hagi is currently playing for Romanian side FC Viitorul – managed by father Gheorghe Hagi.
+Joining the likes of Tom and Paul Ince, and Steve and Alex Bruce, Ianis Hagi is currently playing for Romanian side FC Viitorul – managed (and owned) by father Gheorghe Hagi.

 Signed in January 2018, 19-year-old Ianis linked up with his dad having failed to make much of an impact in Serie A with Fiorentina, and was named captain on joining the club.